ripienaar/puppet-catalog-diff/README.md

 directly rather then via the rest terminus.
 However the rest terminus should be the same list of nodes if they are both backed by puppetdb and so this option is only for environments where puppetdb is more authoritative in some way they the facts rest query.
-This option is provided for future compatibilty.
+This option is provided for future compatibility.

 You can run this face without root access if you run the script as the puppet user on the system.
 The following is an example script doing so.
 You can alternatively